yury-lysogorskiy/lammps/doc/src/Speed_measure.rst

   degree of cooling can affect the speed of a CPU.
 Sometimes even the temperature of neighboring compute nodes in a cluster can make a difference.
-* Compiler optimization:
+* Compiler optimization: most of LAMMPS is written to be easy to modify and thus compiler optimization can speed up calculations.
+However, too aggressive compiler optimization can produce incorrect results or crashes (during compilation or at runtime).
 * Source code improvements: styles in the OPT, OPENMP, and INTEL package can be faster than their base implementation due to improved data access patterns, cache efficiency, or vectorization.
+Compiler optimization is required to take full advantage of these.
 * Number and kind of fixes, computes, or variables used during a simulation, especially if they result in collective communication operations
 * Pair style cutoffs and system density: calculations get slower the more